 When comparing Asana vs Google Keep, the Slant community recommends Google Keep for most people.
-In the question“What is the best cross-platform to-do list app?”
-Google Keep is ranked 4th while Asana is ranked 11th.
+In the question“What are the best cross-platform to do list apps?”
+Google Keep is ranked 7th while Asana is ranked 11th.
 The most important reason people chose Google Keep is:

 1-step to take a note on Android: tap 'take a note'.
 Web version: cursor is on the note itself.